Akashi Kaikyo Bridge 明石海峡大橋

 Beneath the bridge from the Kobe side, you can access the Maiko Marine Promenade, which affords views of the interior of the colossal bridge, as well as the Akashi Strait and Osaka Bay.

 For a more exclusive all-access pass to the bridge, consider one of the guided tours by a company a company called Honshu-Shikoku Bridge Expressway Company.
 These tours enable you to climb to the top of the bridge's 300-meter tall towers and give access to areas of the bridge usually restricted to the public.

-The bridge has around 1,800 lights that are used for illumination for national holidays and other events, creating a spectacular light show that can be seen from across the bay.
+The bridge has around 1,600 lights that are used to illuminate it year-round, creating a spectacular light show that can be seen from across the bay.